node-red-contrib-s7-plus 0.2.0

 }

-Writing works the same way: pick the tags, then send the value(s) in msg.payload (a scalar for one tag, or an object keyed by tag name for several).
+Writing works the same way: pick the tags, then send the value(s) in msg.payload (a single value for one tag, or an object keyed by tag name for several).

 Nodes